hema-ted/pyzfs/doc/tutorial.rst

 Tutorial
 ============

-After installation, **hspin** can be executed in two manners:
+After installation, **pyzfs** can be executed in two manners:

 1. Construct WavefunctionLoader and ZFSCalculation loader from within Python terminal or Jupyter notebook, and call ZFSCalculation.solve to perform the calculation.

-2. Directly execute hspin.exec.runzfs with Python from a terminal.
+2. Directly execute pyzfs.exec.runzfs with Python from a terminal.

 We will mainly focus on approch 2, which works more smoothly with MPI.